List of Friday the 13th characters: Robin

-Robin Peterson first appears at the house scene where the party is taking place for Michael.
+Robin first appears at the house scene where the party is taking place for Michael.
 She is shown to have a closer bond with Maddy than the others, as well as having a huge attraction towards David, as does Maddy.
 She is then shown throughout the movie spending most of her time with David, dancing, drinking, smoking, etc. Before long they wind up having sex, just as Jason cuts the power to the house and enters it.
 While David goes downstairs to get something to eat, Robin stays upstairs.
 After David does not return, she ventures out and starts looking, winding up in David's bedroom, where she finds a cat.
 Shortly after she discovers Eddie's severed head, then Jason enters the room, backing her into a corner.
 He grabs her around the neck then launches her out a window, sending her falling to her death.